jefo/dlg-ngind/README.md

 3. Deploy and link from kwork
 4. Collect qualified leads for consultation bookings

+## Future Vision
+Combine the existing bot-persona capabilities with the new booking context to create a complete booking bot solution that can be deployed across multiple platforms.

-This lean approach uses our existing technology perfectly suited for this use case while avoiding unnecessary complexity.
+This lean approach uses our existing technology perfectly suited for this use case while avoiding unnecessary complexity, with a clear path for future enhancement and integration.